 |New Product and Service Innovation Management||MKTG 5230|

 |Pricing and Revenue Management||MKTG 5655|

 |Big Data and Strategic Marketing||MKTG 5220|

 (Note: not all electives are offered each semester)

-The State of Connecticut’s Office of Higher Education granted STEM (Science, Technology, Engineering and Mathematics) designation for UConn’s tracks in Digital Marketing Strategy.
+The State of Connecticut’s Office of Higher Education granted STEM (Science, Technology, Engineering and Mathematics) designation for UConn’s conentrations in Digital Marketing Strategy.
 This designation qualifies students studying on a visa to be eligible for 36 months of OPT (Optional Practical Training), rather than the usual 12 months, provided all other eligibility criteria are met.
 STEM graduates are essential to U.S. economic competitiveness and growth and in short supply.
 This OPT extension makes it attractive to businesses to hire international students.
 More Information